libp2p/specs/gossipsub/README.md

 The active list is generally managed reactively: failures are detected by TCP, either when a message is sent or when the connection is detected as closed.
-If that's not sufficient (eg: because no message has been exchanged in a while) then heartbeats can be introduced with some randomized timer.

-In addition to the reactive management strategy, the active list has stabilization and optimization components that run periodically with a randomized timer.
+In addition to the reactive management strategy, the active list has stabilization and optimization components that run periodically with a randomized timer, and also serve as failure detectors.
 The stabilization component attempts to prune active lists that are larger than A, say because of a slew of recent joins, and grow active lists that are smaller than A because of some failures or previous inability to neighbor with enough nodes.

 When a node detects that its active list is too large, it queries the neighbors for their active lists.